unni-krishnan-95/copy/_posts/2017-01-07-sans-2016-holiday-hack-challenge.md

 Nmap done: 1 IP address (1 host up) scanned in 122.15 seconds
 ```

 Perfect!
-It seems like there is public [git](https://en.wikipedia.org/wiki/Git) repository, which isn't good as this could reveal us the source code of the page!
+It seems like there is a public [git](https://en.wikipedia.org/wiki/Git) repository, which isn't good as this could reveal us the source code of the page!

-Navigating to [https://analytics.northpolewonderland.com/.git/]https://analytics.northpolewonderland.com/.git/) gives us the following:
+Navigating to [https://analytics.northpolewonderland.com/.git/](https://analytics.northpolewonderland.com/.git/) gives us the following:

 <a href="/images/hh49.png"><img src="/images/hh49.png"></a>